Complexity of Computing the Anti-Ramsey Numbers for Paths: Abstract

 \section{Abstract}

 The anti-Ramsey numbers are a fundamental notion in graph theory, introduced in 1978, by Erd\" os, Simonovits and S\' os.
 For given graphs $G$ and $H$ the \emph{anti-Ramsey number} $\textrm{ar}(G,H)$ is defined to be the maximum number $k$ such that there exists an assignment of $k$ colors to the edges of $G$ in which every copy of $H$ in $G$ has at least two edges with the same color.
-Precolored version of the problem is defined in a similar way except that the input graph is given with some fixed colors on some of the edges.

 Usually, combinatorists study extremal values of anti-Ramsey numbers for various classes of graphs.
+There are works on the computational complexity of the problem when $H$ is a star.
+Along this line of research, we study the complexity of computing the anti-Ramsey number $\textrm{ar}(G,P_k)$, where $P_k$ is a path of length $k$.
+First, we observe that when $k$ is close to $n$, the problem is hard; hence, the challenging part is the computational complexity of the problem when $k$ is a fixed constant.

-In this paper we study the complexity of computing the anti-Ramsey number $\textrm{ar}(G,P_k)$, where $P_k$ is a path of length $k$.
-Firstly, we show that computing $\textrm{ar}(G,P_k)$ for any odd value of $k>1$ is NP-hard.
-Then, we show that even approximating $\textrm{ar}(G,P_3)$ to a factor of $n^{- 1/2 - \epsilon}$ is already hard in $3$-partite graphs, unless $NP{}= {}ZPP$.
-We also study the exact complexity of the precolored version and show that there is no subexponential algorithm for the problem unless ETH fails already for $k=3$.
-On the positive side we introduce the notion of color connected coloring, which leads to polynomial time algorithm in trees and we show the approximability of the problem on special classes of graphs.
+We provide a characterization of the problem for paths of constant length.
+Our first main contribution is to prove that computing $\textrm{ar}(G,P_k)$ for every integer $k>2$ is NP-hard.
+We obtain this by providing several structural properties of such coloring in graphs.
+We investigate further and show that approximating $\textrm{ar}(G,P_3)$ to a factor of $n^{-1/2 - \epsilon}$ is hard already in $3$-partite graphs, unless $P{}= {}NP$.
+We also study the exact complexity of the precolored version and show that there is no subexponential algorithm for the problem unless ETH fails for any fixed constant $k$.

+Given the hardness of approximation and parametrization of the problem, it is natural to study the problem on restricted graph families.
+Along this line, we first introduce the notion of color connected coloring, and, employing this structural property, we obtain a linear time algorithm to compute $\textrm{ar}(G,P_k)$, for every integer $k$, when the host graph, $G$, is a tree.
+We have introduced several techniques in our algorithm that we believe might be helpful in providing approximation algorithms for other restricted families of graphs.